 Edit the job title to attract more of the candidates you want

 We recently posted for a role with the term “associate” in the title, and quickly found that we weren’t getting candidates with the level of experience or skills that we required from our Ideal Candidate Profile.
 So, we revised the post slightly and replaced “associate” with “specialist”.
 That small change created a dramatic effect.
 We saw a different level of candidates applying, ones more in line with our needs for the role.
-Our conjecture: Titles are psychological, and we needed to title the role appropriately to reach the caliber of people who possibly saw an associate position as a downward move.
+Our conclusion: Titles are psychological.
+We needed to title the role appropriately to reach the caliber of people who possibly saw an associate position as a downward move.
 But such a change may come with a salary increase.
-Before you make a similar move, ask yourself: Does this title change still align with the job role and what you're able to pay?
+Before you do something like this, ask yourself: Does this title change still align with the job role and what you're able to pay?

 Create a skimmable format